MasoniteFramework/docs/README.md

 If you are more of a visual learner you can watch Masonite related tutorial videos at [MasoniteCasts.com](https://masonitecasts.com)
 {% endhint %}

+> Masonite is currently in Beta phase.
+Some documentation may be modified to reflect how to use the framework in Beta that may not be the case upon stable release

 ## Some Notable Features Shipped With Masonite

 * Easily send emails with the Mail Provider and the SMTP and Mailgun drivers.